deathworlders/online/content/books/deathworlders/chapter-96-tile-flip.md

 “Shit, did it really?
 I mean, I’m just a guy.
 A guy that can’t hack it on the team anymore.”

 “No, you fuckin’ ain’t.
 Firs’ly, save for ‘yer injury *you got saving us all* an’ *fuckin’ civilization* along with it---ain’t even th’ first time you pulled that shit, ‘member?
-Savin’ all that, you’d *still* be one o’ the best on th’ team.
+Savin’ all that, you’d still be one o’ the best on th’ team!
 Don’t worry ‘bout my mutant bullshit.
 I can’t help that an’ neither can you.
-An’ heart *fuckin’ matters. “
+An’ heart *fuckin’ matters."*

 “I guess…”